THE state government’s budget returned mixed reviews, with childcare support welcomed by one provider, but a largely disappointed MP.

 Blayney’s Browns Creek Road and the southern Cadia access will receive $1.5 million and $2 million respectively, while Cabonne’s Gumble Road and the Cumnock S-bends will receive a combined $800,000.

 The Orange to Carcoar and Orange to Molong pipelines, already in planning and construction phases, will receive a combined $37.9 million.

 Local Land Services in Orange will receive almost $5.5 million for self-service and biodiversity projects, a centre for the Resolve mental health program, a share in $753,000 for the Youth on Track program and a share of $655,000 for Business Connect services.

-Member for Orange Phil Donato said community transport services for Peak Hill and rebates for parents with overweight children to cover sporting activity costs were positives, but he had been hoping for more.
+Member for Orange Phil Donato said community transport services for Peak Hill and rebates for parents to cover sporting activity costs were positives, but he had been hoping for more.

 “For a town and a region that contributes so much to the NSW economy, especially taking into account the fiscal state of NSW, I’m slightly disappointed there’s not more funding to the electorate,” he said.

 He said the XPT funding was half the amount promised in October, prior to the byelection, and he had not spotted flood-proofing for the Newell Highway.

 Mr Donato said it was disappointing there was no specific funding listed for the unfunded half of the Southern Feeder Road bridge or Northern Distributor Road.

 “We don’t want to let the government get away with making flashy statements and failing to deliver,” he said.